steliosg23/PDS-A2/README.md

 We train the notebook using "text" feature and the other features 'year', 'month', 'day', 'country' and after training we predict on unlabeled contest data.

 - **[Submission_Model_Finetuned_BioBERT_PDS_A2_Food_Hazard_Detection]**
 Pretrained model switched to BioBERT due to stacking loss issues in the product class.
 BioBERT, which is specifically designed for biomedical text, provided better results by addressing these issues more effectively.
-The model was further refined using methods like early stopping and weighted cross-entropy loss to optimize performance, ultimately aiming to deliver the best possible submission for the Food Hazard Detection Challenge.
+The model was trained on **intial training set** and was further refined using methods like early stopping and weighted cross-entropy loss to optimize performance, ultimately aiming to deliver the best possible submission for the Food Hazard Detection Challenge.

 - **[Submission Model Finetuned PubMedBERT PDS A2 Food Hazard Detection.ipynb]**
   Submission notebook for a model finetuned with more methods (eg early stopping, weighted crossentropy loss) on the **initial training set** using PubMedBERT.